alix-tz/escriptorium-documentation/docs/walkthrough_export.md

 ---
-title: Exporting annotations from eScriptorium
+title: Exporting models and annotations from eScriptorium
 summary: Tutorial on export features in eScriptorium.
 authors:
     - Hugo Scheithauer, Alix Chagué